akakie/OLLI-search/README.md

+# Searching the Internet

+## An OLLI Course in 4 weeks
+by **Lewis Overton**
+Revised for Fall Session 1, 2016

+University of Alaska Fairbanks
+OSHER Lifelong Learning Institute
+UAF Summer Sessions

-# Day 1
+# Day 1 Introduction

 ## Scope of the course
 	This course will explore searching of the internet.
 Please be aware that the art and science of searching extremely large data sources is one of the oldest, most studied, and complex topics in all of information technology.
 Basic searching techniques have become simple to perform.
 Anyone who has used a computer connected to the internet has performed searches, perhaps without knowing they are doing so.
 I will introduce extensions beyond basic searching, but in four classes of well under two hours each, I can only point out some places where you can explore in depth.
 That exploration is up to you, depending on your interest and your perseverance.

-	The instructor (hereafter known as "I" or "Lewy") will use his (I'm male) personal MacBook Pro running Mac OS X El Capitan, version 10.11.5 for examples and demonstrations.
+	The instructor (hereafter known as "I", "me", or "Lewy") will use his (I'm male) personal MacBook Pro running Mac OS X El Capitan, version 10.11.5 for examples and demonstrations.
 However, the principles of internet searching apply to any operating system including Windows.
 A Windows computer is available if people want to see how things are done using that OS.
 I have not used Windows in years, so do not expect amazing, wizardly tips.

 ## Limitations:
 	Access to the internet is available from our classroom, but it is unlikely that everyone can connect at the same time.
 The instructor will use a separate connection so that he doesn't get locked out by network overload.